BSc 2nd Year Microbiology Prokaryotes Other than Eubacteria Notes Study Material

 Chlamydiae

-The chlamydiae (sing.chlamydia) are a group of microorganisms presently classified in Part 18 of BM as a type of rickettsiae.
-These are a subgroup of rickettsiae, and are among the smallest recognised bacteria that cause diseases in humans and animals.
+The chlamydiae (sing. chlamydia) are a group of microorganisms presently classified in Part 18 of BM as a type of rickettsiae.
+These are a subgroup of rickettsiae and are among the smallest recognized bacteria that cause diseases in humans and animals.
 They measure about 0.25 µm in diameter.
-These were originally thought as viruses.
+These were originally thought of as viruses.

-There are only two recognised species of chlamydiae: Chlamydia trachomatis, which causes trachoma in eyes and two sexually transmitted diseases, and C. psittaci, the agent of psittacosis, disease of birds.
+There are only two recognized species of chlamydiae: Chlamydia trachomatis, which causes trachoma in the eyes, and two sexually transmitted diseases, and C. psittaci, the agent of psittacosis, a disease of birds.

 Nongonococcal urethritis (Chlamydial urethritis)